-Adult and child fans of mythical beasts and friendly forest creatures need look no further than the greater Portland metro for a myriad of fantastical creatures.
+Adult and child fans of mythical beasts and friendly forest creatures need look no further than the greater Portland and Vancouver areas for a myriad of fantastical creatures.
 From life-sized trolls to hidden murals and more, break out your car bingo cards to start hunting these northwest legends.
 Better yet, all these creations can be viewed for free — or you can stop and grab a snack or ticket, too.

 Oro, the Playful Giant of Hillsboro